Optimizing Large Model Training through Overlapped Activation Recomputation: Introduction

 \section{Introduction}

-\textbf{Motivation.} In recent years, large DNN models have achieved significant success, demonstrating immense potential across various domains, including natural language processing~\cite{attention}, computer vision~\cite{gptimage-icml20}, and text-to-video~\cite{videogpt}.
-DNN model scaling law~\cite{scaling} indicates that the size of the model has become a critical factor determining its capability, making models increasingly deeper and wider.
-For example, from GPT-2 (2019, 1.5B~\cite{gpt2}) to PaLM (2022, 540B~\cite{palm}), the size of large models has increased by over 360$\times$, and this trend is expected to continue~\cite{scaling}.
-The immense model size is far beyond the memory capacity of a single GPU (tens of GBs).
-Consequently, mainstream model training mechanisms attempt to break the GPU memory limitation by parallelizing the training of large DNN models across multiple GPU accelerators~\cite{MegaScale-arxiv24,opt-arxiv22} using inter-operator (e.g., pipeline parallel~\cite{Gpipe-NIPS19,Pipedream}) and intra-operator parallelism (e.g., tensor parallel~\cite{Megatron-Arxiv19}).
+\textbf{Motivation.} Deep neural networks (DNNs) have excelled in domains like natural language processing~\cite{attention}, computer vision~\cite{gptimage-icml20}, and text-to-video generation~\cite{videogpt}.
+Scaling laws~\cite{scaling} reveal that larger models achieve better performance, driving a rapid increase in model sizes.
+For instance, from GPT-2 (1.5B parameters, 2019~\cite{gpt2}) to PaLM (540B parameters, 2022~\cite{palm}), model sizes have grown over 360$\times$.
+This trend is expected to continue~\cite{scaling}, with the growth far outpacing the memory capacity of individual GPUs, typically limited to tens of GBs.

-Although existing approaches can effectively improve the parallelism of training, their performance is increasingly limited by the memory size of GPUs.
-For example, users often try to package more samples into a training batch and feed the entire batch to the model for training~\cite{PTD-P-SC21}.
-When the batch size is increased from 16 to 32, we observe an out-of-memory failure when training the GPT 7B model on 8 A100 GPUs, each of which has 40GB, despite employing the 2-GPU tensor parallelism and 4-stage pipeline parallelism.
-This is because training with large batch sizes generate large activation data, increasing the risk of out-of-memory errors on GPUs.
+Training such massive models requires parallelization across multiple GPUs~\cite{MegaScale-arxiv24,opt-arxiv22} using techniques like pipeline parallelism~\cite{Gpipe-NIPS19,Pipedream} and tensor parallelism~\cite{Megatron-Arxiv19}.
+However, even these methods struggle with GPU memory limits.
+For example, attempting to train GPT 7B with a batch size of 32 on eight NVIDIA A100 GPUs (each with 40GB of memory) results in out-of-memory failures despite employing both tensor and pipeline parallelism.
+This highlights the urgent need for more efficient memory management techniques.

-To address this challenge, recomputation approach has been proposed to alleviate the memory pressure by discarding activations generated during forward propagation and regenerating them on demand during backward propagation through re-triggering the original computation~\cite{checkpointing-arxiv16}.
-It is widely utilized across different training frameworks like Megatron~\cite{megatron-ckpt}, MindSpore~\cite{MindSpore}, and Colossal-AI~\cite{colossalai}.
-Different recomputation policies have been integrated into these frameworks to facilitate model training.
-These policies determine which tensors are retained in GPU memory and which are discarded and subsequently recomputed.
+To address GPU memory limitations, recomputation techniques have emerged as a promising solution.
+By discarding activations generated during forward propagation and regenerating them during backpropagation, these methods reduce memory consumption significantly~\cite{checkpointing-arxiv16}.
+Recomputation is now widely adopted in frameworks like Megatron-LM~\cite{megatron-ckpt}, MindSpore~\cite{MindSpore}, and Colossal-AI~\cite{colossalai}, each using specific policies to decide which tensors to retain and which to recompute.